Dark Pool, 2021, Acrylic on Canvas, 36 x 48 in

 2021- PRESENT

-NEW YORK, NY (USA)
+NEW YORK, NY (USA) | Shanghai (China)

 I am currently taking a very slow pace in this project.
-One of the reasons is that I am dedicated into building up the Li Tang community, and the other one is pretty straightforward, I would like to express what I have seen and been through during the age of pandemic.
+One of the reasons is that I am dedicated into building up the Li Tang Community, and the other one is pretty straightforward, I would like to express what I have seen and been through during the age of pandemic.
 My perspectives of seeing things are changing, I feel.

 Engaging with the Asian community and getting in touch with different inspirational Asian creatives is mind-blowing.
 I never thought there are so many talented minds out there, telling their own stories, in their own ways.
 As I am seeing more and more young talents shining from the community, the idea behind my work “How to Manufacture the Rain“ suddenly came back to me - I was questioning the manipulation and misinterpretation of information on social media, and presented an idea in this piece that if we keep having our own voices instead of remaining silent, our voices will eventually be heard, like little rain drops gathering into a pouring rain.